eschalkargans/SourceMetrix/README.md

 - CANVAS_HEIGHT   height of each diagram created for the overview

 # RELEASE LOG

+## v.0.2.0 2020-06-18
+- replaced the use of functions defined in makefile by use of Python scripts

 ## 2020-06-04
 - sourccode view shows up with line numbers